 - Some gardening gloves

-- A huge map of the UK (or your country!)
+- A huge map of your country

 - A hat